PabloArias98/picotowriter/README.md

 # picotowriter
-Picoto Writer version 1.1: A free word-processor made by me :)
+Picoto Writer version 2.0, UPDATED!: A free word-processor made by me :)

 Originally part of a work for the subject of Interface Development which in my free times I am including new features and updates, it uses Java and his GUI widget toolkit named Swing.

+New functions in version 2!!!

+* Export to PDF
+* Refreshed interface
+* New function of search text in Web
+* Help Themes

 Some functions: